Semrush helps you:

 Your URL structure is an underrated part of on-page SEO.

-Yes, some time ago Google started to use weird versions of URLs in the search results.
+Yes, some time ago Google started to use weird versions of URLs in organic search.

 Google SERP – URL structure – Desktop